 - Other relevant facts

-Students who are approved for accommodations should meet with their access coordinator to generate a letter informing instructors of their approved accommodations.
+Students who are approved for accommodations should meet with their access coordinator to generate a notification of accommodations letter, which is sent via email to instructors.

 Students may be eligible for a variety of accommodations.
 These accommodations may include, but are not limited to:

 - Alternative testing procedures (extended time, alternate location, computer use, etc.)